--

 FEATURES BENEFITS

-Pultruded Fiberglass Provide Strengt Provide Strengt des flexibility while maintaining h
+Pultruded Fiberglass Provides flexibility while maintaining

+strength

 Other Types of Banner Brackets, in General

 What about "Spring-Loaded" and "Break-Away" banner brackets?
 We have designed and researched systems that fit into both categories.
 But, none of those designs performed in a reliable or long-term mode.
 Nor have we found brackets manufactured by others that perform adequately that also fit into these categories.
 In comparison, virtually all of our original BannerFlex brackets are still in service and working properly with literally no maintenance.
 This is not to deny that most any reasonable bracket will work for a few months or even a few years.